navpil/put-db-under-test/Readme.md

 I could not find a simple setup of SpringData outside the spring context, so no examples available.
 Therefore I'm not sure it is really good for testing.

+## Test classes description

+`services/CarServiceTest` shows why it's dangerous to rely on database mocking.
+Test passes on mocks, but fails on a real DB.

+`DataAccessTest` shows various ways of accessing data (step 4).

+`ImportExportDataWithDbUnitTest` shows examples of how to use DBUnit to work with data.

+`PrepareDatabaseTest` shows various ways how to prepare database for testing, meaning it will show first 2 steps - DB creation and DDL.

+`SqlServerDbTest` shows the usage of test containers (requires Docker)

+## Other modules description

+`dbmigrationtools` shows examples how to use various db migration tools from command line.
+You might need to change the `setenv.cmd` to point to correct paths or to rewrite it for *nix system.

+`dbunit` creates a DBUnit helper - a cmd utility to backup and restore DB data using DBUnit.

+`flywayjavamigrations` shows and describes in a separate `Readme.md` how to make Java migrations in flyway.

+`hibernatemigrations` shows problems which may occur when using the `auto-ddl` feature in Hibernate.